 Johnson & Johnson vs Pfizer: Which Is the Better Buy in 2026?

 J&J's post-spin structure is important context.
-After divesting its consumer segment into Kenvue, what's left is medtech (surgical devices, orthopedics, diagnostics) and pharmaceuticals — both with strong recurring revenue characteristics.
+After divesting its consumer segment into Kenvue, what's left is medtech (surgical devices, orthopedics, diagnostics) and pharmaceuticals.
+Both with strong recurring revenue characteristics.
 Pfizer's issue is that its COVID-era revenue was extraordinary and non-recurring, which makes comps brutal and investors skeptical about normalized earnings power.
 The pipeline has to prove itself on its own merits now.

-The comparison became cleaner after J&J spun off its consumer division — what remains is a focused medtech and pharma business with predictable, diversified cash flow.
+The comparison became cleaner after J&J spun off its consumer division.
+What remains is a focused medtech and pharma business with predictable, diversified cash flow.
 Pfizer is navigating the other side of a COVID revenue cliff, with investors waiting to see whether its oncology pipeline can fill the gap that Paxlovid and vaccine revenue left.
 J&J for quality and consistency; Pfizer for a beaten-down value bet on pipeline execution.

 Upgrade to Pro to unlock the full side-by-side signal breakdown for any two stocks.